 Summer Research Experience

-During the summer between the P1 and P2 years, up to six students per year will be allowed into an introductory research experience phase of the Pharm.D./Ph.D. program and will spend twelve weeks rotating through three research laboratories (3cr 718).
-A summer stipend will be provided for each participating student in return for a 20 hr/week commitment (These funds are to be obtained from the College of Pharmacy, Nursing, and Allied Sciences programmatic fee funds).
+During the summer between the P1 and P2 years, up to six students per year will be allowed into an introductory research experience phase of the Pharm.D./Ph.D. program and will spend twelve weeks rotating throughout these three research laboratories.
+A summer stipend will be provided for each participating student in return for a 20 hour/week commitment (These funds are to be obtained from the College’s differential tuition funds).

-Students in the Doctor of Pharmacy program will make an application to the Department of Pharmaceutical Sciences by December 20th at the end of the fall term of their second year (P2) in the program for acceptance into the Pharm.D./Ph.D. program.
-At the same time, an application to the graduate school should also be made requesting unclassified status.
+Students in the Doctor of Pharmacy program will make an application to the Department of Pharmaceutical Sciences by December 20h at the end of the fall term of their second year (P2) in the program for acceptance into the Pharm.D./Ph.D. program.
+They should have a cumulative GPA of 3.0 or above.
+At the same time, an application to the graduate school should also be made.
 The GRE should also be taken by the end of this semester.
 Pharm.D./Ph.D. applications will be considered by the Department as for all graduate students.
-Between January 15th and February 15th, an interview will be scheduled at the convenience of the student and the faculty admission committee.
-Applicants will receive a decision by March 1st as to their admission into the Pharm.D./Ph.D. program.
-The accepted students will then attend PSCI 701 (2 Cr.- Quantitative drug design) in the summer semester.
-Thereafter, students will indicate their preference for a dissertation advisor, and their lab assignment will be finalized.

 Course requirements during the professional program